jcoin-maarc/JCOIN-Core-Measures/README.md

-# JCOIN Frictionless Table Schemas/Data Dictionaries
+# JCOIN Core Measures Table Schemas/Data Dictionaries

 The goal of this repository is to make data models for data validation and transformation in a frictionless format and use these to render human-readable data dictionaries consumable by analysts.